VincentLeeNZ/COSC349-A2/README.md

 ## Creating the two instances:
 Instructions for creating EC2 instances can be found here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html

-## Creating and Connecting to an RDS for MySQL intance:
+## Creating and Connecting to an RDS for MySQL instance:
 Instructions can be found here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html